dansleboby/ZoomPHP-sdk/docs/Api/SIPConnectedAudioApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$account_id = "account_id_example"; // string | Unique Identifier of the Account.<br> To remove Call-out country from a Sub Account, provide the account ID of the Sub Account in the `accountId` path parameter.
+$account_id = 'account_id_example'; // string | Unique Identifier of the Account.<br> To remove Call-out country from a Sub Account, provide the account ID of the Sub Account in the `accountId` path parameter.
 To remove Call-out country from a Master Account, provide `me` as the value of the `accountId` path parameter.
-$country_id = "country_id_example"; // string | Two lettered Id of the country.
+$country_id = 'country_id_example'; // string | Two lettered Id of the country.

 try {
     $result = $apiInstance->deleteInternalCallOutCountry($account_id, $country_id);